The History of Crêpes

 A personal and historical exploration of the famous French pancake's origin.

 Crêpes are an ultra-thin pancake common in France that can be made sweet or savory, typically rolled or folded with a variety of fillings from jam or Nutella to ham and cheese to seafood.
 The specialty is served in crêperies, as street food and even in elegant settings as dessert, such as the most famous presentation, crêpes Suzette.

 Common as they are in France, it never occurred to me while growing up that crêpes were typically not made in other Midwestern households in the 1980s and ‘90s.
 When the occasion presented itself for my dad to make dinner, it usually meant my siblings and I would be having “roll-up pancakes” — so named because they were easily rolled into a tube with the tines of one’s fork.
 They were served — as any other pancake would be — with butter and maple syrup.
 All I knew is that we sometimes got what amounted to breakfast for dinner, bordering on dessert for dinner and that these pancakes were so thin that nobody cast a side eye when you went in for a half dozen or more.
 Ignorance was bliss.

-I didn’t make the French connection between crêpes and that which had occasionally graced my dinner table until my early 20s when I started venturing out of my hometown.
+I didn’t make the French connection between crêpes and what had occasionally graced my dinner table until my early 20s when I started venturing out of my hometown.
 Crêperies had barely made their way to American cities at this point, much less to America’s heartland.
-Furthermore, I’d only ever known them as roll up pancakes, unaware that their pedigree might go beyond standard American breakfast — or dinner — fare.
+Furthermore, I’d only ever known them as roll-up pancakes, unaware that their pedigree might go beyond standard American breakfast — or dinner — fare.
 So, how did these exotic specimens end up on my Midwestern dinner table circa 1985?
 Another clue was in my father’s heritage.